BarryBeics/Project-Two/README.md

 <br /><br />

-## 6. Credits
+## 7. Credits
 ---

-### 6.1.
+### 7.1.
 Content
 All the text on the website has been written by Barry Marples

-[Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.
+[Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.

-[MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

-### 6.2.
+### 7.2.
 Media

 The graphic on the home page, the logo & the background image are a free downloads from [Vecteezy](https://www.vecteezy.com/vector-art/2214399-stock-trader-exchange):

-### 6.3.
+### 7.3.
 Acknowledgments

 [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the mentor guidance and support.